 Comparing the performance of Rails and Django, we note the following.
 Raw language or web framework speed is usually checked only by measuring it via a real experiment on a real app.
 In the speed test experiment in 2017, Ruby on Rails has proven itself to be faster than Python/Django by 0.7%.

 For sure, these have nearly no difference in productivity.
-But as the Python vs Rails fight lasts for years, we finally have a real proven fact that shows that RoR is actually faster and shows better performance.
+But as the Ruby on Rails vs Django performance fight lasts for years, we finally have a real proven fact that shows that RoR is actually faster and shows better performance.

 Winner: Ruby on Rails